 Tests start promptly at 9:00 AM and will be held in the Brogden Psychology Building.

-Students are initially placed in ESL courses on the basis of the university's placement test called ESLAT (English as a Second Language Assessment Test).
+Students are initially placed in ESL courses on the basis of the university's English as a Second Language Assessment Test (ESLAT).

 ESLAT Test Dates

-The ESLAT is typically offered in the week before the beginning of the spring, summer, or fall semesters.
-Next test dates are January 13 and 15, 2014 in 1111 Humanities Building at 9:00 am.
+The ESLAT is offered in the week before Spring and Fall semesters.
+The next test dates are Monday, August 25 and Wednesday, August 27, 2014 in the Brogden Psychology Building at 9:00 am.
 Plan to arrive 10 minutes early and bring a photo ID.

 About the ESLAT

 The ESLAT is used to assess students' English language skills required for academic work and to place the student in the appropriate ESL course.
 The ESLAT is required of many new graduate and undergraduate students.
 It takes approximately 90 minutes and consists of the following: